-A salary increases of 7.36% across the Annual Medium-Term Revenue and Expenditure Framework, has been budgeted for.
-The increase is to provide for the possible increase that will be effected after negotiations and filling of critical vacancies.
-It increases by R8,1milion when compared to the adjustment budget.
+A salary increases of 5% across the Annual Medium-Term Revenue and Expenditure Framework, has been budgeted for.
+It increases by R5.5 milion when compared to the adjustment budget.

 Remuneration of Councillors - The cost associated with the remuneration of councillors is determined by the Minister of Co-operative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
-Provision of 6% increase has been made which is based on upper limits determined in the current year.
+Provision of 5% increase has been made pending the gazette to be issued.